What is a Key Performance Indicator?

 - Time-Bound: KPIs should have a defined timeframe for evaluation.

-In conclusion, Key Performance Indicators (KPIs) are powerful tools that help organizations measure, track, and achieve their business objectives.
+Key Performance Indicators (KPIs) are powerful tools that help organizations measure, track, and achieve their business objectives.
 By selecting relevant, measurable, and time-bound KPIs that align with strategic goals, businesses can make informed decisions and optimize their performance, ultimately driving success and growth.

 KPI Dashboard: A Comprehensive Overview